werediver/moka-machine/log/README.md

 After which some stability was achieved and I could keep the target (a steel steaming pitcher) at a set temperature.

 Maybe not very spectacular, but here is [a short video](https://odysee.com/@werediver:d/moka-machine-01:7?r=EgVnnPDpYAySnwJ9STYyvCuVqFXdCxUz).

+Notice that I'm using the oscilloscope ground lead as a makeshift EMI probe.
+Learned the trick in [this video](https://youtu.be/WytDROmjWKQ?t=129).